Publicly funded educational institutions normally charge two levels of fee:

 Please read the information on Home or Overseas fees? before looking at our explanation of the fees regulations, and guidance, for your relevant area of the UK.

 Remember that, in the context of the fees regulations, and guidance, certain terms mean what is explained for them in the Definitions and not what you might interpret from an ‘everyday’ understanding of the

-In England, the Education Funding Agency (EFA) and Skills Funding Agency (SFA) fund FE courses.
+In England, for 2016/17 Education Funding Agency (EFA) and Skills Funding Agency (SFA) jointly fund FE courses.
 They publish fee assessment guidance on who they will allow to be charged a 'home' fee:

 - EFA funds eligible students who are aged 16-18 years (excluding those who are on Apprenticeship courses) on 31 August in the funding year in which they start their course; and